New NASA spacecraft to investigate moon mystery

-CAPE CANAVERAL, Fla., Sept 4 More than 40 years after the last Apollo astronauts left the moon, NASA is preparing to launch a small robotic spacecraft to investigate one of their most bizarre discoveries.
+CAPE CANAVERAL, Florida More than 40 years after the last Apollo astronauts left the moon, NASA is preparing to launch a small robotic spacecraft to investigate one of their most bizarre discoveries.

 Crews reported seeing an odd glow on the lunar horizon just before sunrise.
 The phenomenon, which prompted a notebook sketch by Apollo 17 Commander Eugene Cernan, was unexpected because the airless moon lacked atmosphere for reflecting sunlight.